Nursery Crimes (band)

-Nursery Crimes are a hardcore punk band from Melbourne.
+Nursery Crimes were an Australian hardcore punk band from Melbourne.
 They formed in early 1989 by Phil Rose on lead vocals.
 They played both locally and around Australia before disbanding in 1994.
-They released two full length albums, some singles and extended plays.
+They released two full-length albums, some singles and extended plays.
 Their debut releases were "All Torn up Inside" (1989 single), No Time for That Crime (1990 extended play, on pink bubblegum vinyl) and Fun Hurts!
 (May 1992, studio album).
 They were early pioneers and supporters of "all-ages", no-alcohol gigs, to allow a wider and younger audience to experience live music.
 Nursery Crimes were a support act on Australian tours by L7, Henry Rollins, Faith No More, Fugazi and All.
 Australian musicologist, Ian McFarlane, described how Nursery Crimes' "sound was built around melodic yet crunching guitar riffs, frenetic arrangements, rapid fire lead vocals and sweet harmonies".
 The group reunited for a series of gigs in 2006.

 History

 Nursery Crimes formed in Melbourne in early 1989 with Paddy Chong on bass guitar; Dave Dixon on guitar and backing vocals; Caine Knight on lead guitar; Russell Hopkinson on drums (ex-Vicious Circle, Bamboos, Kryptonics, Cremator); and Phil Rose (aka Richard Andrew Rose) on lead vocals (ex-Slush Puppies).
 Australian musicologist, Ian McFarlane, described how their "sound was built around melodic yet crunching guitar riffs, frenetic arrangements, rapid fire lead vocals and sweet harmonies".

 Their debut single, "All Torn up Inside", was issued on Au Go Go Records late in the following year, together with their extended play, No Time for That Crime.
 Chong left the group to join Girl Monstar and then The Fuck Fucks, he was replaced on bass guitar by Davarj Thomas, who also provided backing vocals.

 Nursery Crimes left Au Go Go and joined Survival Records, and in 1990 they released another EP, Marked by Time, which was produced by Kaj Dahlstrom.
 For the European market, the group provided a compilation album, What Do You Know (Anyway)? on Normal Records.
 In April 1991 they issued their second single, "Eleanor Rigby", a cover version of The Beatles' 1966 song.
 Knight was replaced on lead guitar by James Masson, who added piano.

 The group's debut studio album, Fun Hurts!, appeared in May 1992.
 It was co-produced by the band and Dahlstrom.
 McFarlane described it as "amphetamine-charged".
 By the end of that year Masson was replaced on guitar by James McInnes, and Chris Latham replaced Hopkinson on drums who joined You Am I.